 - reduced UI: /qr (the user interface does not show any wizard dialogs)

-- basic UI: /qb, /passive (only a progress bar will be showed during the installation)
+- basic UI: /qb, /passive (only a progress bar will be shown during the installation)

 - no UI: /qn, /quiet (no UI will be showed during the installation)